Heralded Emission Detection in InAs/ZnSe Quantum Dot Solids Using Time-Correlated Photons: Discussion

-Our NIR QDs, used in conjunction with our setup, represent the brightest NIR samples applied to HED to date.
-We were unable to further improve brightness through systematic thin-film preparation, including multilayer spin-coating and the use of polymeric additives.
-Importantly, simply maximizing the thin-film PLQY is insufficient to predict the highest HED response, as brightness is also limited by film thickness and morphology.
-Thicker films can lead to reabsorption losses, while inhomogeneous films may scatter or trap emission, reducing out-coupling efficiency \cite{li2018effect}.
-Thus, optimization of both absorption and emission into Gaussian-like modes, along with minimization of reabsorption in thicker films, is essential to achieve maximum HED brightness.
+Our NIR QDs, when integrated with our detection setup, represent the brightest NIR emitters applied to HED to date.
+However, maximizing the thin-film PLQY alone is insufficient to achieve the highest HED response, as the detected brightness is also influenced by film thickness, morphology, and sample configuration.
+Thicker films can lead to reabsorption losses, while inhomogeneous films may cause scattering or trapping of emission, reducing photon out-coupling.
+In addition, the number of QDs within the focal volume plays a critical role: unlike smaller organic dyes, the larger physical size of QDs lowers the probability of absorbing all incident photons, even though their PLQY is typically higher.
+Detection using single-mode fiber–coupled SNSPDs introduces further constraints.
+While these fibers provide spatially localized information from the film, they inherently limit collection efficiency because the QD emission is spatially inhomogeneous across the thin film \cite{li2018effect, kim2011efficient}.
+Therefore, achieving optimal HED brightness requires simultaneous optimization of absorption and emission into Gaussian-like optical modes, minimizing reabsorption in thicker films, and carefully considering QD density and emission distribution.
+These considerations are crucial for enhancing photon out-coupling and extending the applicability of HED in quantum photonic systems.

-It is instructive to identify the limiting factors in the downconversion efficiency.
-Beyond the intrinsic loss from the objective’s collection efficiency, an important factor is the sample configuration—specifically, the number of QDs within the focal volume.
-Unlike organic dyes, QDs are physically larger, which lowers the probability of absorbing all incident photons, even though they typically exhibit higher PLQY.
-In addition, when using SNSPDs, the collection efficiency is constrained by the single-mode fibers \cite{kim2011efficient}.
-While these fibers provide localized information from the film, they also introduce substantial count losses because the emission beam is imaged onto the fiber core, whereas the QD emission across the thin film is spatially inhomogeneous.

-In our configuration—using an SNSPD in the heralding arm and a large-area NIR APD in the emission arm—we achieved high coincidence count rates of $\sim$230 coincidence counts per second (ccps) at the low temperatures.
+In our other configuration—using an SNSPD in the heralding arm and a large-area NIR APD in the emission arm—we achieved high coincidence count rates of $\sim$230 coincidence counts per second (ccps) at low temperatures.
 This setup maximizes detection efficiency for both herald and emitted photons while avoiding fiber-coupling insertion and losses from the incoherent sample emission into non-Gaussian modes.
-The trade-off, however, is the APD’s larger timing jitter, which broadens the instrument response function and reduces the precision of $g^{(2)}(\tau)$.
+The trade-off, however, is the APD’s larger timing jitter, which broadens the instrument response function (Fig. \ref{figSI_HOM_irf}b) and reduces the precision of $g^{(2)}(\tau)$.
 These results highlight the importance of detector choice in entangled-photon spectroscopy and suggest that advances in quantum light sources and detectors will further benefit studies of quantum light–matter interactions \cite{tsao2025enhancing}.